 Language Access Provision.
-Per Title VI of the Civil Rights Act of 1964, recipients of Federal financial assistance must take reasonable steps to make their programs, services, and activities accessible to eligible persons with limited English Proficiency.
-Recipients must administer their programs in compliance with federal civil rights laws that prohibit discrimination based on race, color, national origin, disability, age and, in some circumstances, religion, conscience, and sex (including gender identity, sexual orientation, and pregnancy).
+Per Title VI of the Civil Rights Act of 1964, recipients of Federal financial assistance must take reasonable steps to make their programs, services, and activities accessible by eligible persons with limited English proficiency.
+Recipients must administer their programs in compliance with Federal civil rights laws that prohibit discrimination on the basis of race, color, national origin, disability, age and, in some circumstances, religion, conscience, and sex (including gender identity, sexual orientation, and pregnancy).
 (See Appendix K)